Alcoholism Treatment Program

 Every person is on a different level of their alcoholism journey, but fortunately, there is a treatment facility that can accommodate each one.
 The following options will provide your loved one with the most appropriate place for them:

-You have the option of choosing a program that lasts for 30 days, 60 days, 90 days, or 120 days, but some programs can last even longer.
+You can choose a program that lasts for 30 days, 60 days, 90 days, or 120 days, but some programs can last even longer.

 Intensive Outpatient Programs

 Intensive outpatient programs allow your loved one to continue their treatment in an outpatient facility.
 He would only need to attend therapy sessions Monday through Friday for three hours a day.
-The staff would be able to reduce the frequency of treatment even further as time goes on.
-There is another good option for your loved one after he leaves an inpatient facility.
+The staff could reduce the frequency of treatment even further as time goes on.
+Another good option is for your loved one after he leaves an inpatient facility.

-If your loved one is ready to get help for their alcohol use disorder, contact us at Long Island Interventions today.
+Contact us at Long Island Interventions today if your loved one is ready to get help for their alcohol use disorder.